Second charge loans

 A second charge loan or mortgage is a good finance option for business owners who already own property including a home.
 If you’re a start-up business owner or have recently started a company and need to raise capital, second charge loans can be a great way to inject cash flow into your business without having years of accounts to prove.

+The ‘second’ part means that, if the business fails to make the mortgage repayments on the second loan, the first mortgage provider would have the first claim to the property repossession.
+The second charge mortgage lender would then be next in line.
 This also means, the second mortgage lender only starts to receive repayments when the first mortgage has been paid off.
 This means the interest rate on a second charge mortgage tends to be higher, and the amount borrowed will be lower than that of the first mortgage.

 How much can I borrow on a second charge mortgage?